STEVE INSKEEP, Host:

 CAITLIN KENNEY: The CPI number starts with people like this guy.

-Mr. GEORGE MINICHIELLO (U.S. Department of Labor): Im George Minichiello.
-Im an economic assistant with the Bureau of Labor Statistics of the U.S. Department of Labor.
+M: I'm George Minichiello.
+I'm an economic assistant with the Bureau of Labor Statistics of the U.S. Department of Labor.

 KENNEY: Every work day, George gets up and goes to different stores and businesses with one basic question: How much does stuff cost?
 He prices fishsticks, dental fillings, Caribbean cruises, even stuff he himself would never buy.

 M: I've learned how to describe ladies' dresses - you know, handkerchief hem, or I've learned what ruffles are and ribbons and lace.
 So I probably know too much about ladies' clothing.